marcinstenka/rsa-encryptor/README.md

 ## Security of Computer Systems – Project
 Tool for Emulating the Qualified Electronic Signature

-# You need to have Python & pip installed
+You need to have Python & pip installed to run this project.

 # Made by:
 - Oskar Wilda